Bill McGovern (racing driver)

-William McGovern (born 2 January 1937) is a British former racing driver.
+William McGovern (born 2 January 1937) was a British racing driver.

 McGovern is best known for becoming the first person to win three British Touring Car Championship (then known as the British Saloon Car Championship) driver titles.
 He won three consecutive titles between 1970 and 1972 with a George Bevan-prepared Sunbeam Imp.

 Racing record

 Complete British Saloon Car Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)